Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Are ficus trees poisonous to cats

-One of the most popular indoor tropical tree species is the Ficus tree, also known as the Fig tree.
+One of the most popular indoor tropical tree species is the Ficus tree, or the Fig tree.
 With over 850 sub-species of Ficus, there is a good chance you or someone close to you has owned one of these.
 As such, the cross-over between Ficus owners and cat owners is large.
-This got me thinking, are Ficus trees poisonous to cats?
+This got me thinking: Are ficus trees poisonous to cats?

 So what should you do if your cat has eaten or come into contact with a Ficus tree?
 And how do you prevent your cat from going near a Ficus in the future?
 Keep reading to find out more!